bongochong/WinScreenyReborn/README.md

 ![WinScreenyReborn](winscreeny07.png)

 ## Getting Started
 This program only works on Windows (XP to 10) with Cygwin installed.
-You can run it via Cygwin's terminal with `sh screeny.sh`, add an alias to it in your bash profile / bashrc, or use the `install.sh` script (chmod +x it if necessary) to have it placed in your `/bin` directory (in which case you'd simply run it as `screeny`).
+You can run it via Cygwin's terminal with `sh screeny.sh`, add an alias to it in your bash profile / bashrc, or use the `install.sh` script to have it placed in your `/bin` directory (in which case you'd simply run it as `screeny`).
 You may need to increase the size of your terminal depending on your font-size and such when using this script (you will know if you do).

 Alternatively, you can always run the latest version of WinScreenyReborn by aliasing the following command in your bash profile / bashrc: `curl -s -q https://raw.githubusercontent.com/bongochong/WinScreenyReborn/master/screeny.sh | bash`